What Constitutes Sexual Harassment in the Workplace?

 As stated above, the employer has a lot of responsibility when it comes to preventing sexual harassment in the workplace.
 Should they not take any action to prevent it there can be serious consequences.
 It is even more likely the case that the employer will face legal difficulties if it is found that they encouraged such actions to occur!
 Therefore, from the perspective of the employer, preventative measures are preferable.

-From this perspective it is beneficial to make sure that there is a procedure in place where all workers know what actions are inappropriate, what the procedure is to make complaints and what sanctions are in place for perpetrators.
-By taking such actions, not only should the employer reduce the number of harassment actions but also create an environment where workers feel safe and can perform at their best.
+From this perspective it is beneficial to make sure that there is a procedure in place where all employees know what actions are inappropriate, what the procedure is to make complaints and what sanctions are in place for perpetrators.
+By taking such actions, not only should the employer reduce the number of harassment actions but also create an environment where employees feel safe and can perform at their best.
 An employee who feels safe and respected in their work will perform better than one that does not.

 Cooperation with work councils is recommended in this field as is discovering what is best practice.
-Having the workers onboard with the steps that should be taken is one way to make sure everybody is informed about the procedures and sanctions.
+Having the employees onboard with the steps that should be taken is one way to make sure everybody is informed about the procedures and sanctions.
 Furthermore, employers could discuss such issues with other companies, legal professionals and professional bodies in this area for more information as to the best course of action.

 What is the Impact of Sexual Harassment in the Workplace?